Okhee Lee: Research

 Lee’s first two decades of research, starting in the early 1990s, established her as a leader in science education and equity.
-With funding from the National Science Foundation and the U.S. Department of Education, her research grew to large-scale intervention research to promote science learning for English learners across the four largest school districts in Florida.
+With funding from the NSF and the U.S. Department of Education, her research grew to large-scale intervention studies to promote science learning for English learners across the four largest school districts in Florida.

-Lee was named to the Next Generation Science Standards (NGSS) writing team and was leader of the NGSS Diversity and Equity Team from 2011 to 2013.
+Lee served as a member of the Next Generation Science Standards (NGSS) writing team and was leader of the NGSS Diversity and Equity Team from 2011 to 2013.
 At the same time, she was a member of the steering committee for the Understanding Language Initiative at Stanford University.
+The NSF named Lee to its Committee on Equal Opportunities in Science and Engineering (CEOSE) in 2024.

 With Helen Quinn and Guadalupe Valdés, Lee produced a study on science and language for English language learners in relation to NGSS.
 The AERA invited Lee to discuss the significance of her 2013 study, “Science and Language for English Language Learners in Relation to Next Generation Science Standards and with Implications for Common Core State Standards for English Language Arts and Mathematics,” co-authored with Quinn and Valdés, in a published video.
 The New York State Education Department collaborated with Lee, whose work contributed to the NYS P-12 Science Learning Standards adopted in December 2016.
 Lee and her research team created the “Science Initiative,” a series of webinars and briefs released in 2021 that serve as instructional resources for teachers to promote implementation of the standards and equitable opportunities for English language learners and other multilingual learners.